rzlll/COS598D_Assignment4/README.md

 # ADAPTIVE LEARNED BLOOM FILTER (ADA-BF)

-This a PyTorch implementation of the Adaptive Learned Bloom Filter [1].

-The python files include the implementation of the 1) Bloom filter (BF), partial implementation of 2) learned BF, and partial implementation of3) Ada-BF, and print the size of False Positives of the corresponding algorithm.
+The python files include the implementation of the 1) Bloom filter (BF), 2) partial implementation of learned BF, and 3) partial implementation of Ada-BF, and 4) printing the size of False Positives of the corresponding algorithm.

 Your task is to complete function to search the optimal parameters for learned BF and Ada-BF.
 Specfically, you are required to use cross validataion to find the best threshold for the ML classifier output scores for learned BF in `learned_Bloom_filter.py`; and find the best number of groups (*g* in [1]) and the best threshold of density ratio (*c* in [1]) in `Ada_BF.py`.

 **Reference**